If you are the proud owner of a Maine Coon kitten you might have noticed that your playful feline is bigger than a

 Before her death, however, it is thought that Marie Antoinette had loaded six of her treasured pet Turkish Angora cats onto Captain Samuel Clough’s ship.

-It is thought that these six cats then bread with the short-haired domestic cats resident in Maine, resulting in the Maine Coon breed we know and love today.
+It is thought that these six long-haired cats bred with the short-haired domestic cats resident in Maine, resulting in the Maine Coon cat breed we know and love today.

 3. Ship Cats

 The most likely myth, therefore, is that these overseas long-haired ship cats mated with pre-existing short-haired domestic cats.

-The long-haired cats are thought to possibly be Angora types, introduced by New England seamen, or longhairs brought to America by the Vikings.
+The long-haired cats are thought to possibly be Angora types, or Norwegian Forest Cats, brought to America by the Vikings.

 Do Male Maine Coons Grow Larger Than Females?